The Bankrate promise

 - Potentially lower monthly payments: Direct Consolidation Loans have a repayment timeline of up to 30 years, as opposed to the standard repayment period of 10 years.
 This longer repayment term can make your loans more manageable by lowering your monthly payment.

-- One payment per month: Instead of making multiple student loan payments on your federal loans, you’ll make one every month.
-If this move helps you avoid late payments, your credit score could rise over time and it could reduce the possibility of extra interest accruing.
+- One payment per month: Instead of making multiple student loan payments on your federal loans, you’ll make one every month, whether you consolidate with a Direct Consolidation Loan or with a private loan.
+If this move helps you avoid late payments, your credit score could rise over time, and it could reduce the possibility of extra interest accruing.

 - Access repayment plans: Some older student loans, such as FFEL loans and Perkins Loans, are not eligible for certain income-driven repayment plans or Public Service Loan Forgiveness (PSLF) unless consolidated.
 Combining those loans into a Direct Consolidation Loan would open up access to those programs.

-- Retain federal benefits: While some borrowers may consider refinancing their loans with a private lender as a way of combining several loans, choosing to instead consolidate ensures that you retain federal benefits like forbearance, income-driven repayment and hardship relief options.
+- Retain federal benefits: While some borrowers may consider refinancing their loans with a private lender as a way of combining several loans, choosing a Direct Consolidation Loan instead ensures that you retain federal benefits like forbearance, income-driven repayment and hardship relief options.

 Cons of consolidating student loans